grame-cncm/faustwasm/README.md

 The library offers functionality for compiling Faust DSP code into WebAssembly, enabling its utilization as WebAudio nodes within a standard WebAudio node graph.
 Moreover, it supports offline rendering scenarios.
 Furthermore, supplementary tools can be employed for generating SVGs from Faust DSP programs.

+Synthesizer and effect mono nodes, as well as [polyphonic](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support) poly nodes can be created.
+MIDI support is activated as soon as [MIDI metadata](https://faustdoc.grame.fr/manual/midi/#configuring-midi-in-faust) are used in the DSP code for mono nodes, and always in polyphonic mode.

+[Sensors](https://faustdoc.grame.fr/manual/syntax/#sensors-control-metadatas) (accelerometer and gyroscope) are supported, as well as the  [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app) model.

 ## Usage

 Please use a stable version of [Node.js](https://nodejs.org) 16+ to work with this project.